Allan-Chalkaction/Vercel-DEV/README.md

 # Vercel-DEV
 Test out Vercel deployments
-I am using this Repo to test Vercel front end with Railway backend using Supabase and Pinecone
+I am using this Repo to test Vercel front end with Railway backend using Supabase and Pinecone as Postgres and Vector DBs respectively